php-mongo/docker-compose-app/README.md

     - On Unix based:
         - docker exec -it docker_php-mongo-web_1 bash
     - You should now have a cli shell active on the container, run the following commands.
+    - !
+If the above commands fail to open the container`s BASH, you might need to access via Docker Desktop or try a cup of tea !
+    - If you have switched to the container shell, run the following single command:
+        - dosetup
+        - !
+This should run a sequence of commands and display the results to the terminal !
+        - !
+If this command cannot run or is not found, run the sequence of command below !
+    - !
+Do not run these if the 'dosetup' command was successful !
     - Run to generate the system key:
         - php artisan key:generate --ansi
     - Run to create the default migrations: